Bahar Irfan

 IMMEDIATE PERSONAL FEEDBACK AND MOTIVATION

-We designed a personalised socially assistive robot for 18 weeks cardiac rehabilitation therapy to improve patient motivation, engagement and adherence in the therapy.
+We designed a social and personal assistive robots for 18 weeks cardiac rehabilitation therapy to improve patient motivation, engagement and adherence in the therapy.
 The robot provides immediate and personalised motivation and feedback within and throughout the therapy based on the progress of the patient, and alerts the medical team when necessary.
+The robots were deployed in a hospital in Bogota for 2.5 years, and significantly improved health and motivation of 17 patients.

 MASTER THESIS